 *Applicants who have not satisfied the level requirement, or who have successfully achieved the credential but not within the required timeframe may be permitted to seek re-credentialling.

-^ There are five levels and these are aligned with recognized "exit points" from the education sector, the AQF, work levels and industry frameworks.
+^ There are five levels and these are aligned with recognised "exit points" from the education sector, the AQF, work levels and industry frameworks.
 Advanced level is aligned to the Graduate Certificate/Graduate Diploma level.